by Carolyn Thomas ♥ @HeartSisters

-The negative stereotypes such statements bring to mind include the lazy slobs stretched out on the couch eating Cheezies and watching daytime soaps on TV day after day, pretending to be sicker than they are just to get a free holiday from the stress of the workplace.
+The negative stereotypes such statements bring to mind include those lazy slobs stretched out on the couch eating Cheezies and watching Wheel of Fortune day after day, pretending to be sicker than they are just to get a free holiday from the stress of the workplace.

-While it’s likely true that such slobs taking advantage of the “doctor’s note” do exist, what this recommendation from the Occupational Medical Specialists of Canada misses entirely is the reality for many of us diagnosed with chronic illness, and especially those living with an invisible illness (i.e. most of us).
+While it may be true that such people taking advantage of the “doctor’s note” do exist, what this recommendation from the Occupational Medical Specialists of Canada misses entirely is the reality for many of us diagnosed with chronic illness, and especially those living with an invisible illness (i.e. most of us).

 “Choosing Wisely is promoting itself as a means to ‘spark conversations between providers and patients.’
 It has partnered with Consumer Reports to disseminate the list of overused and unindicated interventions to patients.
 There is a critical point to be made about Choosing Wisely and other campaigns, such as the World Health Organization’s and the U.S. Centers for Disease Control’s campaigns to improve provider hand washing: all expect consumers to carry the water when it comes to ensuring health care appropriateness.”

 The trouble is, of course, that patients are often the least able to do this heavy lifting.
-Even trying to convince a physician to sign a request for time off work, for example, can be an overwhelming challenge for those who are living with illness or injury.
-That doctor wields the pen that can approve or deny that request – just like that.
-What if we can’t get that form signed?
-What will we do?
+Even trying to convince a physician to sign a request for time off work, for example – never mind sign off on a disability pension application! – can become an unbearably overwhelming challenge for those who are living with illness or injury.
+That doctor wields the pen that can approve or deny that request with one stroke – just like that.
+What if I can’t get that form signed?
+What will I do?
+How can I survive?

 Being able to return to work after a serious cardiac event can hinge upon several factors.

-If you’re unsure, talk to your physician about the limitations your own diagnosis may have on your ability to return to work.*
+If you’re unsure, talk to your physician about the limitations caused by your own diagnosis may have on your ability to return to work.